nim-works/nimskull/doc/intern.rst

 port: Add the platform to `platform` (if it is not already listed there), check that the OS, System modules work and recompile |NimSkull|.

-The only case where things aren't as easy is when old runtime's garbage collectors need some assembler tweaking to work.
-The default implementation uses C's `setjmp`:c: function to store all registers on the hardware stack.
-It may be necessary that the new platform needs to replace this generic code by some assembler code.

 Runtime type information
 ========================